-Bottom line, many of the duplicate files are necessary for the programs and applications to operate, so you don’t need to worry too much about how to remove all of them from your computer – just by freeing up a bit disk space, not worth it!
+Bottom line, many of the duplicate files are necessary for the programs and applications to operate, so you don’t need to worry too much about how to remove all of them from your computer – just by freeing up a bit of disk space, not worth it!

 Which Kind of Duplicate Files Can I Delete Safely?

-If you are not familiar with the duplicate files found by CCleaner, it is best to keep it there on your computer.
-Also, you’d better not delete any duplicate files that are located in this directory C:\Program Files, as most files that are required for Windows and third-party programs to run smoothly.
+If you are not familiar with the duplicate files found by CCleaner, it is best to keep them there on your computer.
+Also, you’d better not delete any duplicate files that are located in this directory C:\Program Files, as most files are required for Windows and third-party programs to run smoothly.

 Despite that, it is probably okay for you to delete those types of files: